Koudela/eArc-eventTree/README.md

 the remaining tree.

-The last parameter `maxDepth` restricts the overall travel to folder/vertices with a maximal distance from the `start` folder/vertice of `maxDepth`.
+The last parameter `maxDepth` restricts the overall travel to folder/vertices with a maximal distance from the `destination` folder/vertice of `maxDepth`.
 If `maxDepth` is configured to `null` there is no restriction.
-For example if `0` is supplied as argument the event would die after visiting the starting observer leaf.
+For example if `0` is supplied as argument the event would die after visiting the destination observer leaf.

 The `PropagationType` is immutable.
 Thus these criteria cannot be altered once the event build.
-They define the four [traveling phases](#the-traveling-phases).
+They define the four [traveling phases](#listening-to-specific-traveling-phases).

 ### Dispatching Events